Aziz-Ru/Fundamental-Of-Database/DBMS/lesson-1/Readme.md

 ##  3-Tier Architecture

 In 3-Tier Architecture , there is another layer between the client and the server.
 The client does not directly communicate with the server.
 Instead, it interacts with an application server which further communicates with the database system and then the query processing and transaction management takes place.

+## Schema and Instance
+- Instance:The collection of information stored in the database at a particular moment is called an instanceof the database.
+- Schema:The overall design of the database is called the database schema.